by Ken Feltman

 Early in his first term, President Clinton overreached and took on organized labor when he did not need to.
 Evy was designated to lead the unions’ lobbying against the president.
 It was not much of a fight.
 Evy won and Clinton took to television to complain that ‘tough guys’ from ‘big labor’ had muscled their way to victory.
 I contacted a friend who managed campaigns for the Social Democrats in Sweden.
 He sent me two extra-large shirts with the red rose of the Social Democrats embroidered on the front.
 Evy loved red roses.

 In 1999, President Clinton awarded Evy the Medal of Freedom – the nation’s highest civilian honor – for her role in winning social justice for Americans and so many beyond our shores.
 The newspaper pictures showed Clinton leaning down to embrace an engulfed Evy.
-Behind her was the smiling face of another of her good friends, former President Ford, who commented that he was honored to receive the Medal of Freedom at the same time Evy did.
+Behind her was the smiling face of former President Ford, who commented that he was honored to receive the Medal of Freedom at the same time Evy did.
 Evy said that she was proud to be the first lobbyist to receive the honor.